zimpha/problem-editorials/opencup/2019-2020/grand-prix-of-spb.md

-# Grand Prix of SPb
+# XX Open Cup.
+Stage 3.
+Grand Prix of SPb

 + [ ] [A. Polynomial in a Black Box]
 + [ ] [B. Board Trick]